Weingarten Realty Investors (NYSE:WRI) Stock Rating Upgraded by Zacks Investment Research

-Weingarten Realty Investors (NYSE:WRI) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued to clients and investors on Sunday, Zacks.com reports.
+Weingarten Realty Investors (NYSE:WRI) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued to investors on Sunday, Zacks.com reports.

 According to Zacks, “Weingarten Realty Investors is focused on delivering solid returns to shareholders by actively developing, acquiring, and intensively managing properties in twenty one states that span the southern portion of the United States from coast to coast.
 Weingarten’s business activities encompass the long-term ownership, management, acquisition, development and redevelopment of strategically located neighborhood and community shopping centers and select industrial properties.
 The vast majority of our shopping centers are anchored by either a supermarket or a national value-oriented retailer.
 These anchors combined with convenient locations, attractive and well-maintained properties and a strong tenant mix help to ensure the long-term success of our merchants and the viability of our portfolio.
 The Company’s portfolio of Thirf caproperties includes thirty neighborhood and community shopping centers and sixty four industrial properties, aggregating fourty million square feet. “

-Other equities research analysts have also recently issued reports about the stock.
-ValuEngine cut shares of Weingarten Realty Investors from a “hold” rating to a “sell” rating in a research report on Wednesday, April 1st.
-BTIG Research cut their price objective on shares of Weingarten Realty Investors from $32.00 to $19.00 and set a “buy” rating for the company in a research report on Wednesday, March 25th.
-JPMorgan Chase & Co. cut shares of Weingarten Realty Investors from a “neutral” rating to an “underweight” rating and set a $16.00 price objective for the company. in a research report on Wednesday, April 22nd.
-Bank of America upgraded shares of Weingarten Realty Investors from a “neutral” rating to a “buy” rating in a research report on Monday, January 6th.
-Finally, Citigroup cut shares of Weingarten Realty Investors from a “buy” rating to a “neutral” rating and cut their price objective for the stock from $36.00 to $14.50 in a research report on Tuesday, April 7th.
-Two research analysts have rated the stock with a sell rating, four have issued a hold rating and three have given a buy rating to the company.
-The stock has a consensus rating of “Hold” and a consensus target price of $22.21.
+A number of other brokerages also recently weighed in on WRI.
+SunTrust Banks lowered their price objective on shares of Weingarten Realty Investors from $31.00 to $20.00 and set a “buy” rating for the company in a research report on Friday, April 24th.
+ValuEngine downgraded shares of Weingarten Realty Investors from a “hold” rating to a “sell” rating in a research report on Wednesday, April 1st.
+BTIG Research lowered their price objective on shares of Weingarten Realty Investors from $32.00 to $19.00 and set a “buy” rating for the company in a research report on Wednesday, March 25th.
+Citigroup downgraded shares of Weingarten Realty Investors from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $36.00 to $14.50 in a research report on Tuesday, April 7th.
+Finally, Wells Fargo & Co lowered their price objective on shares of Weingarten Realty Investors from $32.00 to $19.00 and set an “equal weight” rating for the company in a research report on Wednesday, April 15th.
+Two research analysts have rated the stock with a sell rating, four have given a hold rating and three have assigned a buy rating to the stock.
+Weingarten Realty Investors currently has an average rating of “Hold” and an average target price of $22.21.

-Weingarten Realty Investors (NYSE:WRI) last issued its earnings results on Tuesday, February 25th.
-The real estate investment trust reported $0.58 EPS for the quarter, beating the Zacks’ consensus estimate of $0.53 by $0.05.
-The business had revenue of $119.47 million during the quarter, compared to analysts’ expectations of $118.83 million.
-Weingarten Realty Investors had a net margin of 64.82% and a return on equity of 17.32%.
-The company’s quarterly revenue was down 6.5% compared to the same quarter last year.
-During the same period in the prior year, the business earned $0.55 earnings per share.
-As a group, equities research analysts expect that Weingarten Realty Investors will post 1.94 EPS for the current year.
+Weingarten Realty Investors (NYSE:WRI) last issued its earnings results on Thursday, May 7th.
+The real estate investment trust reported $0.41 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.51 by ($0.10).
+The company had revenue of $108.05 million during the quarter, compared to analyst estimates of $116.94 million.
+Weingarten Realty Investors had a net margin of 67.05% and a return on equity of 17.23%.
+The business’s revenue for the quarter was down 9.8% compared to the same quarter last year.
+During the same quarter last year, the company posted $0.52 EPS.
+On average, equities analysts predict that Weingarten Realty Investors will post 1.94 earnings per share for the current year.

-In related news, Director Stephen A. Lasher bought 10,000 shares of the stock in a transaction on Wednesday, March 11th.
-The stock was bought at an average price of $22.89 per share, with a total value of $228,900.00.
-Following the completion of the purchase, the director now directly owns 117,692 shares in the company, valued at approximately $2,693,969.88.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Company insiders own 6.30% of the company’s stock.
+In other news, Director Stephen A. Lasher bought 10,000 shares of the firm’s stock in a transaction on Wednesday, March 11th.
+The stock was purchased at an average price of $22.89 per share, for a total transaction of $228,900.00.
+Following the transaction, the director now owns 117,692 shares in the company, valued at $2,693,969.88.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+6.30% of the stock is currently owned by corporate insiders.

-A number of hedge funds have recently made changes to their positions in the business.
-Geode Capital Management LLC boosted its stake in Weingarten Realty Investors by 2.6% during the fourth quarter.
-Geode Capital Management LLC now owns 2,139,408 shares of the real estate investment trust’s stock worth $66,828,000 after buying an additional 54,658 shares during the period.
-Charles Schwab Investment Management Inc. boosted its stake in Weingarten Realty Investors by 2.0% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 2,136,092 shares of the real estate investment trust’s stock worth $66,732,000 after buying an additional 41,923 shares during the period.
-FMR LLC boosted its stake in Weingarten Realty Investors by 3,051.7% during the fourth quarter.
-FMR LLC now owns 1,542,297 shares of the real estate investment trust’s stock worth $48,181,000 after buying an additional 1,493,362 shares during the period.
-Renaissance Technologies LLC boosted its stake in Weingarten Realty Investors by 97.1% during the fourth quarter.
-Renaissance Technologies LLC now owns 1,419,900 shares of the real estate investment trust’s stock worth $44,358,000 after buying an additional 699,377 shares during the period.
-Finally, Norges Bank purchased a new position in Weingarten Realty Investors during the fourth quarter worth about $43,978,000.
-80.43% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Texas Permanent School Fund grew its position in Weingarten Realty Investors by 0.5% in the 4th quarter.
+Texas Permanent School Fund now owns 82,732 shares of the real estate investment trust’s stock worth $2,585,000 after purchasing an additional 409 shares during the last quarter.
+Campbell & CO Investment Adviser LLC boosted its holdings in shares of Weingarten Realty Investors by 2.0% in the fourth quarter.
+Campbell & CO Investment Adviser LLC now owns 23,712 shares of the real estate investment trust’s stock valued at $741,000 after acquiring an additional 466 shares in the last quarter.
+Comerica Bank boosted its holdings in shares of Weingarten Realty Investors by 0.7% in the fourth quarter.
+Comerica Bank now owns 69,621 shares of the real estate investment trust’s stock valued at $2,030,000 after acquiring an additional 480 shares in the last quarter.
+State of Michigan Retirement System boosted its holdings in shares of Weingarten Realty Investors by 1.4% in the fourth quarter.
+State of Michigan Retirement System now owns 35,600 shares of the real estate investment trust’s stock valued at $1,112,000 after acquiring an additional 500 shares in the last quarter.
+Finally, 6 Meridian boosted its holdings in shares of Weingarten Realty Investors by 2.8% in the fourth quarter.
+6 Meridian now owns 20,016 shares of the real estate investment trust’s stock valued at $625,000 after acquiring an additional 554 shares in the last quarter.
+Hedge funds and other institutional investors own 80.43% of the company’s stock.

 About Weingarten Realty Investors